davidji99/terraform-provider-herokux/website/docs/r/formation_autoscaling.html.markdown

 ## Import

-Existing formation autoscaling settingss can be imported using the combination of the application UUID, a colon, and the formation name.
+Existing formation autoscaling settings can be imported using the combination of the application UUID, a colon, and the formation name.

 For example: